tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 A more serious problem is MITM proxies which do not support this extension. {{I-D.ietf-tls-tls13}}; Section 9.3 requires that such proxies remove any extensions they do not understand.
-This will have one of two results when connecting to the fronting
+This will have one of two results when connecting to the client-facing
 server:

-1. The handshake will fail if the fronting server requires SNI.
+1. The handshake will fail if the client-facing server requires SNI.
-2. The handshake will succeed with the fronting server's default certificate.
+2. The handshake will succeed with the client-facing server's default certificate.

 A Web client client can securely detect case (2) because it will result